 - Faction Affiliation: Sunlord Alliance (Considered to be the Capital of the Faction)

-- Languages: Common and Clawtongue
+- Languages: Trade-Tongue and Claw-Tongue

 - Important Structures: Holy Temple of the Sunlord, Anjithera’s Throne, The Celestial Pool, Arch Temple of Moradin, Arch Temple of Tiffala, Arch Temple of Atah, Arch Temple of the Silver Eye, The Sun Towers, Chambers of the Alliance, Island of Heroes, The Holy Cleansing Shrine, Halberd Arena, Daughters of Tiffala University, Celestial Knights University, Sunlord Alliance Military Academy